drivendataorg/zamba/docs/docs/yaml-config.md

 ## Templates

-To make modifying existing mod easier, we've set up the official models as templates in the [`templates` folder](https://github.com/drivendataorg/zamba/tree/master/templates).
-Just fill in your data directory and labels, make any desired tweaks to the model config, and then kick off some [training](train_tutorial.md).
+To make modifying the existing defaults easier, we've set up the official models as templates in the [`templates` folder](https://github.com/drivendataorg/zamba/tree/master/templates).
+Just fill in your data directory and labels, make any desired tweaks to the model config, and then kick off some [training](train-tutorial.md).
 Happy modeling!